 - Only employees who become or elect to become University and Academic Professionals, the employee group under the new HR plan, will have opportunities for merit-based pay increases and career pathways.
 Learn more about the new job family structure and salary ranges.
 Employees who choose to remain classified will receive salary increases as approved by the State.

 Visit the Great Place: HR Redesign to learn more details and follow their progress.

-VCU started a new performance management process utilizing Talent@VCU, performance and learning management software, is in the pilot phase until Fall 2017, at which time it will be rolled out university-wide.
-All employees and managers will use the new performance management process during the next performance cycle, beginning in October 2017.
+VCU started a new performance management process utilizing Talent@VCU, performance and learning management software.
 The new performance management process includes a career development plan and the use of cascading goals, connecting each employee’s everyday work with the strategic mission and vision of the university.
 Talent@VCU helps managers and employees keep track of goals and monitor progress throughout the year.

 As part of the Great Place: HR Redesign, University and Academic Professionals will be assigned market-based salary ranges and merit-based salary increases.
 This encourages employees to influence their own pay by rewarding high performers who provide outstanding service, foster a vibrant learning and scholarly community, advance strategic priorities, promote the university’s values, and influence change in a dynamic organizational culture.

 Recruit and retain a progressive and diverse faculty, staff and senior leadership